coder-72/KanderstegFundraiser/README.md

-# KanderstagFundraiser
+# KanderstegFundraiser
-website for kanderstag fundraising
+website for kandersteg fundraising